Skip to contents

 • sample_size_achieved: Logical.
 Indicates if convergence was achieved and the threshold met.

-• minimum_population_sample_size: Integer.
-Minimum sample size achieving the threshold (or maximum evaluated if sample_size_achieved is FALSE).
+• minimum_m: Integer.
+Minimum sample size achieving the threshold.

 Details